-There is often a need to performed detailed Computational Fluid Dynamics CFD modelling to compare layout options, examine the benefit of incorporating additional fire/blast walls, determine Design Accidental Loading (DALs).
+There is often a need to performed detailed Computational Fluid Dynamics CFD modelling to calculate consequence and exceedence as well as compare layout options, examine the benefit of incorporating additional fire/blast walls, determine Design Accidental Loading (DALs).
 We have carried out hundreds of such studies including:

 • Consequence analysis for targeted events;

 • Probabilistic Analysis for onshore and offshore facilities;